Anexsoft/koditar/README.md

 ### ⚠️Note
 The avatar can't recognize between the first and the last name, take care about that.

-👉 This means, that the script will only take the first two words found by the string passed.
+👉 This means that the script will only take the first two words found by the text passed.

 | Input | Output |
 | ------------- | ------------- |